ConeDragon/docs/building/tooling/test-runners/interface.md

 - `error`: No test was executed (this usually means a compile error or a syntax error)

 The `error` status should _only_ be used if **none of the tests were run**.
-For compiled languages this is generally a result of the code not being able to compile.
+For compiled languages, this is generally a result of the code not being able to compile.
 For interpreted languages, this is generally the result of a syntax error that stops the file from parsing.

 #### Message